Pim Verbeek: Australia

 Verbeek was linked to coaching the Australian national team after he stated that he would welcome another job in Asia.
 He had previously been linked with the Socceroos in 2005.
 On 6 December 2007, it was announced that Verbeek had secured his position as Australia's coach.
 In his first World Cup qualifying match as head coach, he led Australia to a 3-0 win against Qatar at home.

 Verbeek's poor opinion of the standard of the A-League was well-known, describing the performances of locally-based players Archie Thompson and Danny Allsopp against Indonesia as "absolutely hopeless" and openly questioning the decision of Jason Culina to leave PSV Eindhoven and return home to play in Australia.
 When asked about possible improvements for the quality of football in the A-League, he said "Do you have an hour?" and "I am just being honest."

 Under Verbeek, the Socceroos were the second country (apart from the hosts) to qualify for the 2010 FIFA World Cup after a 0-0 draw against Qatar in June 2009, less than an hour after Japan had qualified.

 Australia lost 0-4 to Germany in their opening match of the 2010 World Cup.
 In that match, Verbeek chose to start the match without a recognised striker.
 He was heavily criticised by the Australian media for refusing to play attacking players Josh Kennedy, Mark Bresciano and Harry Kewell, all of whom were proven goal-scorers at international level.
 Australia then drew 1-1 with Ghana and defeated Serbia 2-1.
 They ended their group with four points, equal with Ghana, but finished only third due to a worse goal difference and were eliminated, with Verbeek departing shortly after.
-Ghana went on to reach the quarter-finals, becoming one of only three African teams to do so at a World Cup.